telerik/xamarin-forms-docs/controls/datagrid/features/commands.md

 <snippet id='datagrid-commands-celltap-xaml'/>

-And we are going to use the following business object:
+In the example the following business object is used:

 <snippet id='datagrid-commands-celltap-businessobject'/>